tomaszkingukrol/async-data-flow/README.md

 # async-data-flow
-Asynchronous data flow processing, support bot async coroutines and sync functions called as separated threads
+Asynchronous data flow processing, support both async coroutines and sync functions called as separated threads

 ## Introduction
 As an example, common data flow process is devided to three components:
 - Data Flow Source - get data from one or more sources
-- Data Flow Transform - e.g: merge data from multiple sources, transform data, split data to multiple destinations
+- Data Flow Transformation - e.g: merge data from multiple sources, transform data, split data to multiple destinations
 - Data Flow Destination - write data to one or more destinations

-To configure this you can define tuples:
+You can configure this by defining tuples:

     data_flow_source = source_1, source_2, source_3
     data_flow_transform = data_transformation_function,